neurobagel/documentation/docs/infrastructure.md

 The `.env` file created as part of the `docker compose` setup instructions declares the `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` for the database user.
-The API will send requests to the graph using these credentials.
+The Neurobagel API will send requests to the graph using these credentials.
 When you launch the RDF store for the first time, we have to create a new database user: